How to Collect Unpaid Rent Once a Tenant Moves Out: Landlord Tips

 If you're still waiting to reach the tenant to finalize the remaining amount owed, the next step to collecting unpaid rent is to review the lease agreement.
 Since this is a legal contract that indicates the responsibilities of both parties involved, here are the things to verify:

 • Payment terms: Check the lease agreement to see if it clearly states the due date, frequency, and method of rent payment.
-You'll need these details for pursuing unpaid rent.
+You'll need these details when collecting unpaid rent.

-• Late fees and penalties: Verify if the rental agreement includes details on late fees or penalties for overdue rent.
+• Late fees and penalties: Verify if the rental agreement includes details on late fees or penalties for overdue rent payments.
 Use these provisions to determine additional amounts you can charge for unpaid rent.

 • Termination and move-out: Assess termination and move-out procedures clauses.
 These clauses may have instructions on rent obligations upon termination and the tenant's responsibility to settle any outstanding balances.